karelseaat/datapanic/README.md

 ## Examples

 This repository includes example usage in the test folder.
-Run the `test` executable to see how the library can be used for common tasks like parsing and serializing XML data.
+Running the `test` executable demonstrates how the library can be used for common tasks like parsing and serializing XML data.

 ## Contributing

-Pull requests are welcome!
+We welcome pull requests!
 If you have any feature suggestions, bug fixes, or improvements, please open an issue or submit a pull request.

 ## License